 - Try to choose contrasting excerpts.

-- For some instruments, these are the same excerpts as in the spring.
+- For some instruments, these are the same excerpts as in the fall.
 If this is true for you and if you have options, please choose different excerpts than the ones you prepared previously.
 Otherwise, prepare the same excerpts.

 List of Performance Excerpts